 Thomas joined Watsi on September 25th, 2013.
 Eight years ago, Thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Thomas' most recent donation traveled 8,600 miles to support Yee, a grandmother from Thailand, for lens replacement surgery so she can see again.
+Thomas' most recent donation traveled 8,600 miles to support Hla, a refugee from Thailand, to fund a Caesarean section delivery for her baby.

 Thomas has funded healthcare for 136 patients in 13 countries.